didierbrun/react-path-recognizer/README.md

 ## Free path

 In this sample project I've used the Graffiti alphabet for the didactic aspect.
-However, reac-path-recognizer is a generic algorithm, you can add any free path to control an interface / game :
+However, react-path-recognizer is a generic algorithm, you can add any free path to control an interface / game :

 ![ScreenShot](https://raw.github.com/didierbrun/react-path-recognizer/master/assets/other_moves.gif)